 Supporting Expert Decision-Making Under Uncertainty

-This case study describes work where the main result was not a finished feature, but a clearer strategy, safer decisions, and better alignment across teams in a complex AI setting.
-The real impact was in how we made decisions, not just what we built.
+This case study describes work where the main result wasn't a finished feature, but clearer strategy, safer decisions, and better alignment across teams in a complex AI setting.
+The impact was in how we made decisions, not just what we built.

 Context

-There was no set plan, no clear definition of 'done,' and no promise that our first idea for the feature would last through development.
+No set plan, no clear definition of done, no promise that our first idea would last through development.

-As Principal Product Designer, I was responsible for helping the team handle this uncertainty without rushing into quick fixes.
+As Staff Product Designer, I was responsible for helping the team handle this uncertainty without rushing into quick fixes.

 The Problem We Were Really Solving

-On the surface, the work appeared to be about improving AI-assisted review.
+On the surface, the work appeared to be about improving an existing AI-assisted review workflow.
+The real problem was deeper:

 - How do we introduce AI into expert workflows without undermining trust?